audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 </details>

 {% hint style="info" %}
-This plug-in is intended for use on short selections.
+This plugin is intended for use on short selections.
 Due to cumulative rounding errors, the sound quality will gradually deteriorate on long selections, so it is recommended to apply the effect to selections that are less than 1 minute.
 {% endhint %}